-Mr E doesn't appear to have taken much action following these letters.
-In the June 2015 letter Mr E was told of an investigation into the Kijani Fund, but he was told at the same time that he'd be getting his money back.
+Mrs E doesn't appear to have taken much action following these letters.
+In the June 2015 letter Mrs E was told of an investigation into the Kijani Fund, but she was told at the same time that she'd be getting her money back.
 And the letter of 10 September 2015 then explained that all trading on the ePortfolio Solutions platform had been suspended.
-So, I don't think it fair to say Mr E could, or should, have done anything further at that time.
-That's because I think following the June 2015 update it was reasonable for Mr E to think he didn't need to do anything, and following the September 2015 update it was reasonable for him to conclude he couldn't do anything.
+So, I don't think it fair to say Mrs E could, or should, have done anything further at that time.
+That's because I think following the June 2015 update it was reasonable for Mrs E to think she didn't need to do anything, and following the September 2015 update it was reasonable for her to conclude she couldn't do anything.